ProvableHQ/leo/documentation/getting_started/03_hello.md

 ## Next Steps

-To learn more about the Leo language and its syntax, start [here](./../language/00_overview.md).
+To learn more about the Leo language and its syntax, start with the [language overview](./../language/00_overview.md).

-To learn more about how to use the Leo CLI, start [here](./../cli/00_overview.md).
+To learn more about how to use the Leo CLI, start with the [CLI overview](./../cli/00_overview.md).

 To get started with some sample projects, check out the **Leo By Example** section.